frederikcoppens/galaxy_data_management/README.md

 ## Requirements

-- virtualenv
-- docker
+- docker (In case of deplpoying a docker-based Galaxy instance)
-- others?
+- ephemeris: This can be installed in different ways.

 ## Adding new data managers

 edit the file data_managers.yaml and add a new item.